reallabs/react-take-home/README.md

 ## Bonus

+- Can you handle failed API requests gracefully?
+Maybe redirect to a 'failed' UI state with a rety option?
 - Can you get the videos to play inline when the 'play' icon is tapped?
 - What steps can you take to optimize the load time of cover photos?
 How about the scroll performance?
+- Can you add pull-to-refresh?

 ## Questions?